Hi All, Can anyone guide me in knowing that under which head Leave Encashment is calculated? Is it Basic or Gross?

 From India, Delhi

 I wish to differ from the view of our learned friend Rahul.
-He may be correct based on the conventional practice followed in private sector Enterprises or the Leave Policy of such institutions.
-My personal view is based on the logic behind the sanction of leave encashment to Government employees.
-That is, what all the components of regular salary included in leave salary have also to be paid in respect of leave surrender for cash benefit.
+He may be correct based on the conventional practice followed in the private sector enterprises or the Leave Policy of such institutions.
+My personal view is based on the logic behind the sanction of leave encashment to government employees.
+That is, all the components of the regular salary included in leave salary have also to be paid concerning leave surrender for cash benefit.

 From India, Salem

-There are two ways of doing the calculation and in most private sectors as Mr Rahul has pointed out it is Basic [+DA] though no one pays DA as such in private companies.
-Leave encashment during employment is usually calculated on the Basic salary of the employee though it will be better if you have them as a policy else employees may insist on gross salary.
+There are two ways of doing the calculation, and in most private sectors, as Mr. Rahul has pointed out, it is Basic [+DA], though no one pays DA as such in private companies.
+Leave encashment during employment is usually calculated on the Basic salary of the employee, though it will be better if you have them as a policy; else employees may insist on gross salary.
 This calculation of leave encashment on basic salary is done to discourage employees from accumulating too many leaves and not availing them during the employment period.
-Employers want the employees to enjoy their vacation and come refreshed than toiling all through the year.
+Employers want the employees to enjoy their vacation and come refreshed rather than toiling all through the year.
 One of the reasons why it has been mandated to avail a minimum of 5 ELs in a year is also for the same reason.
-Shops & Establishment Act also has the provision to avail 8 days of EL in a year for encashment after deducting the mandatory 5 days.
+The Shops & Establishment Act also has the provision to avail 8 days of EL in a year for encashment after deducting the mandatory 5 days.
 If you want to go for basic salary encashment, first have a policy and circulate it before enforcing.
-Of course no employee would have any grudge if you happen to pay full pay for leaves.
+Of course, no employee would have any grudge if you happen to pay full pay for leaves.

 Thanks and Regards